hclim0213/SAGE-Amine/README.md

 funded by the Ministry of Science and ICT (RS-2023-00257288).

 # How to Cite
-Lim, Hocheol, Hyein Cho, and Jeonghoon Kim.
-"SAGE-Amine: Generative Amine Design with Multi-Property Optimization for Efficient CO2 Capture." arXiv preprint arXiv:2503.02534 (2025).
+Lim, Hocheol, Hyein Cho, Jeonghoon Kim, and Kyoung Tai No., "SAGE-Amine: Generative Amine Design with Multi-Property Optimization for Efficient CO2 Capture" arXiv preprint arXiv:2503.02534 (2025).
+Accepted to publish in Carbon Capture Science & Technology.